imr-framework/spiral-fmri/CONTRIBUTING.md

-# Contributing to `spiral-fMRI`
+# Contributing to `spiral-fmri`

-Here are guidelines (not rules!) for contributing to `spiral-fMRI`.
+Here are guidelines (not rules!) for contributing to `spiral-fmri`.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Table of contents